Physlex/Physlex/README.md

     - Currently learning these game development methods: UMG, Blender workflow, ue4 Plugin creation, level blockouts.
     <br />
     <br />
     - Currently, UE4 is taking most of my time.
-Currently I am learning how to make repositories using source control through visual studio and git (thus also github).
+I am learning how to make repositories using source control through visual studio and git (thus also github).
 For the time being, since I can only link and hope that you can read my achievements list in ue4, I will state that my ue4 online learning account consists of 24 achievements.
 This constitutes a point score of 1582.
 I spend approximately 6-8 hours on learning game dev from monday to friday, meaning that my current hours spent on learning is ~approx 370 hours.
 (Updated weekly)
     <br />
     <br />
       - If you feel confident that I am the right fit for your project || company, please reach out to me.
 Currently, I have no work in my hometown due to covid.
 I have only the most basic skills with the ue4 engine and blender, but I have spent all of my time getting comfortable with the engine itself, so that is not to be unexpected.
 Thus, if you want some cheap junior dev labor, I can give that a go as long as you are willing to answer some questions here and there.